lmhale99/atomman/README.rst

 Documentation
 -------------

-Tutorials and full reference documentation can be found on GitHub in the form of Jupyter Notebooks.
-This provides explanations as well as examples of functioning code.
-They can also be downloaded and used interactively.
+Tutorial Jupyter Notebooks can be found in the doc/tutorial directory.
+The tutorials come in two flavors:

-The links below are to the tutorials for the most recent stable release:
+    - The tutorials starting with ##. provide a general overview/example of the various capabilities.

-    - `Introduction to atomman`_
+    - The tutorials starting with ##.#. give more detailed descriptions and list options available to the tools mentioned in the overview tutorials.

-    - `Interacting with LAMMPS`_
+Documentation for the code itself can be found in the doc/html directory.

 Required packages
 -----------------